Rahm Grabs US PGA Memorial Lead With Morning Hole-in-one - UrduPoint

 Rahm is chasing a sixth US PGA victory and his first since last August's BMW Championship.

-Cantlay, whose three US PGA Tour titles include the 2019 Memorial, was second on 136 with American Scottie Scheffler matched for third on 138 on Saturday morning by compatriots Max Homa, Xander Schauffele and 2020 PGA Championship winner Collin Morikawa.
+Cantlay, whose three US PGA Tour titles include the 2019 Memorial, was second on 136.
+Americans Scottie Scheffler, Max Homa, Xander Schauffele and 2020 PGA Championship winner Collin Morikawa were on 138.

 Mexico's Carlos Ortiz and American Rickie Fowler shared seventh on 139.